Namaste, Iâm Parul Singhal, Parenting Coach India trusts, and I want to begin with a deep truth.

 Parul Singhal

-Parul Singhal is a Leading Parenting Coach in India, Founder of Parenting Shastra, helping modern parents raise emotionally resilient children through conscious, compassionate, and practical guidance
+Parul Singhal is the only Attuned Parenting Coach, and a Leading Parenting Coach in India, who is a DNE Brain Mapping Expert.
+As Founder of Parenting Shastra, she is helping modern parents raise happy and successful children

 Newsletter